Tabular Model Scripting Language (TMSL) Reference

 How to use TMSL

 The easiest way to explore TMSL scripting is using the CREATE, ALTER, DELETE, or Process commands in SQL Server Management Studio (SSMS) on a model you already know.
-Assuming you're using an existing model, remember to upgrade it to compatibility level 1200 or higher first.

-Choose a method for submitting TMSL script:
+Choose a method for executing the TMSL script: